1755 - British expedition against Fort Saint-Frédéric

 By September 1, Dieskau's force was encamped on a promontory of Lake Champlain (future site of Fort Carillon), on the isthmus between the north end of Lake Saint-Sacrement and the south end of Lake Champlain.
 From this position it blocked Johnson's advance upon Fort Saint-Frédéric.
 Indian scouts soon reported Dieskau's new position to Johnson who now had the choice between two lines of advance: Lake Saint-Sacrement itself or the Wood Creek stream running parallel with it and flowing into Lake Champlain on its western side.
 Both ways led to the foot of the promontory where Dieskau was encamped.
 Johnson sent scouts to reconnoitre both ways.
 Supplies kept pouring into Johnson's camp from Fort Lyman.

 On September 4, Dieskau with some 1,500 men embarked in canoes to attack Fort Lyman.
 He left most of his regulars under Roquemaure, lieutenant-colonel of La Reine Infanterie, at Deux-Rochers (near the present-day town of Whitehall) and resumed his advance on Fort Lyman.
-He then entered South Bay, left the canoes under a guard and continued his advance through the forest with 216 regulars from Languedoc and La Reine infantry regiments, 684 Canadians and about 400 Indians.
+He then entered South Bay, left the canoes under a guard and continued his advance through the forest with 216 regulars from Languedoc and La Reine infantry regiments, 684 Canadiens and about 400 Indians.
 Dieskau's force encamped for the night near a brook.

 As soon as his wounds would permit, Dieskau was carried on a litter to Fort Lyman, then to Albany and finally to New York.